 Netlify has a much more generous soft cap of 3 builds per minute.
 You also get 300 build minutes per month and 100 GB data usage with its free tier, which is more than enough for most needs.

-To clarify: Build minutes are Netlify’s currency for a billing cycle.
-If you’re a free user, this means that your builds can’t exceed the 300-minute total for one month.
+Build minutes are just Netlify’s currency for a billing cycle.
+If you’re a free user, this means that your builds can’t exceed 300 minutes total for one month.
 Next month, your usage resets to 0.
-My cycle resets on the 15th of each month, and I don’t pay anything as long as my usage doesn’t exceed this limit:
+You don’t have to pay anything as long as your usage doesn’t exceed this limit.